 The retail labels you actually use.
 Plus a custom size for everything else.

 Most retail label software supports a fixed list of paper SKUs and quietly fails on anything else.
-Vendee Pro takes three approaches in parallel so you don’t get stuck on a non-standard roll.
+For DYMO thermal rolls, Vendee Pro takes three approaches in parallel so you don’t get stuck on a non-standard roll.
 The five most common DYMO LabelWriter retail SKUs are recognised by name and get the official paper template DYMO Connect ships.
 Four pre-configured compatible sizes cover the cheaper third-party rolls retailers actually buy.
 And anything else — an oddball roll you ordered, an obscure size, a custom hang tag — uses the Custom size option with your exact width and height in inches.
+Prefer a regular laser or inkjet printer?
+Avery and OnlineLabels sheet labels are fully supported too — see below.

-Scope: die-cut label stock only, on DYMO LabelWriter desktop printers.
+Scope: die-cut thermal label stock on DYMO LabelWriter desktop printers, plus Avery and OnlineLabels laser/inkjet sheet labels on a regular office printer.
 Continuous-feed rolls, shipping labels wider than 6″, disc labels, and DYMO’s tape-cassette LabelManager / MobileLabeler product lines are not supported.

 Real DYMO LabelWriter SKUs